CNuge/lowdepth-2-snps/README.md

 	1. clone repository

-	2. place data into the /data/ folder
+	2. place data paired read data into the /data/ folder
 		- your genome (.fna suffix) and paired fq files
 		- alternatively change the path in the /scripts/ files to interact with data in another location